leoditommaso/this-is-the-night/README.md

-# this-is-the-night
+# tonight-is-the-night
-Chris Kempson (chriskempson) tomorrow night based theme for vim.
+This is a theme for vim based on the excellent Tomorrow Night theme created by Chris Kempson (chriskempson).